 Trademarks can be rejected for being abusive or for being “likely to deceive or confuse”.
 For example, using a famous face or name or a domain name you’re not entitled to use.
 These pitfalls can be avoided by making sure your Trademark is not ‘substantially identical’ or ‘deceptively similar’ to an existing Trademark.

 You can search for Trademarks by visiting IP Australia’s website to make sure your mark doesn’t already belong to someone or is not too close to someone else’s.
 It will be rejected if you are too close to another registered Trademark.
+You can also apply for a Trademark using the Legal123 service and ask us whether your Trademark is likely to be able to be registered.

 Can you Trademark intellectual property?